michelalbonico/nwo-project-ivano-michel-2021/README.md

 - Scientific in nature (reviewers from other fields);
 - Explore something unknown/ground-breaking;
-- Relatively rapid exploration of a promising idea (9 months);
+- A relatively rapid exploration of a promising idea (9-10 months);
 - It should be somehow related to software engineering (given our research interest).

 ### Ivano's Background